-- 1) Specifying the settings using parameters in the sequence programming software: When the PLC power is turned ON, the contents of the parameters are automatically transferred to the PLC. - As soon as the parameters are transferred to the PLC, the settings become valid. - 2) Directly specifying the settings in a sequence program: To enable the settings, write data after turning the PLC mode to RUN from STOP, and then reboot the PLC's power.
+Specifying the settings using parameters in the sequence programming software: When the PLC power is turned ON, the contents of the parameters are automatically transferred to the PLC.

+As soon as the parameters are transferred to the PLC, the settings become valid.

+2) Directly specifying the settings in a sequence program: To enable the settings, write data after turning the PLC mode to RUN from STOP, and then reboot the PLC's power.

 Communication settings may be changed by the parameter method with GX Developer and FXGP/WIN for Windows.
 This section describes how to change parameters with GX Developer.
-Ch0 cannot be set using GX Developer.